 LGBTQ+ allyship cannot be created overnight, it can’t be faked, and it won't always be easy and comfortable.
 But I encourage you to consider the suggestions and ideas I’ve shared here – not just because it’s the right thing to do, but because it will help you thrive and succeed as a business.
 Research undertaken in Finland shows companies embracing LGBTQ+ friendly policies tend to be more profitable and have higher stock market evaluations, all attributed to higher employee retention and satisfaction.

 The rainbow flag has long been seen as a physical representation of allyship with LGBTQ+ colleagues, clients, and community.
 But the last year or two has rightly shifted the focus, the onus, and the responsibility to honestly question whether we are doing ‘enough’, and what even ‘enough’ might be.

-I’m proud of working at Amoria Bond where I am welcomed and included for who I am.
+I’m proud of working at Amoria Bond where everyone is welcomed and included for who they are.
 We’re not perfect, absolutely, but we’re trying hard, we’re working, and listening, and learning, then flexing and adapting.
 And really that’s all most employees are looking for – a genuine and demonstrable commitment to creating an inclusive workplace where everyone can be their authentic self.

 For me personally, the rainbow flag remains an important symbol of inclusivity and welcome, but it MUST permeate deeper than just an organisation’s logo and brand.
 If it doesn’t, don’t fly it at all.

-If you’re hiring and want access to diverse global talent-pools that can help your business thrive, or you’re looking for your next role as a recruiter in an inclusive, value-led company contact us today
+If you’re hiring and want access to diverse global talent-pools that can help your business thrive, or you’re looking for your next role as in an inclusive, value-led company, contact us today.